Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 The pizza steel cooks faster than any other surface.
 The pizza steel bakes pizza 30 percent more quickly than a pizza stone.

 The quicker a surface cooks, the better the pizza.
 That is because higher temperatures do not dry out the pizza.
 The steel bakes pizza faster, leaving the dough crusty and the internals moist and tender.
+So, for a perfect pizza, we strongly recommend a pizza steel.

 Here’s What the PROs at Homemade Pizza Use and Recommend